+You should not feel any sharp pain.
+If you experience pain, let your surgeon know and more medication can be given to help relieve the pain.
+This medication may burn slightly when it is given, but your eye will be numb in a few seconds.
 You will hear the buzz of the instrument used to break up the cataract and you may feel cool water on your face.
 These are all normal aspects of the surgery.
 A typical cataract surgery takes between 10 and 20 minutes.
 It is usually done before you know it.